Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

-Due to the impact of the returning tidal tails and their likely disruption by Galactic substructure in a realistic $\phigal$, we reproduce the black curves (both tails combined) from Figure~\ref{fig:rhov_tail} in Figure~\ref{fig:rhov_tail2}, this time showing all four simulations and eliminating the contribution of the returning tails.
-We do so by removing escapers from the time-averaged density/velocity profiles $500\,\Myr$ after their `escape' (first crossing to $r>r_t$).
-This cutoff produces streams with angular span in Galactic longitude of ${\approx}40\deg$, roughly average for streams associated with MWGCs \citep[e.g.][]{Mateu2023}---hence the truncated horizontal axis.
-The primary difference with respect to Figure~\ref{fig:rhov_tail} is that the amplitude in the $\langle v-v_c\rangle$ fluctuations is higher by a factor ${\approx}2$ while the dispersion $\sigma$ is lower by a factor ${\approx}3$.
-Eliminating the returning tail increases the former because there is no longer a returning flow opposing the outgoing tail (given our chosen viewpoint from the Galactic center).
-This significantly increases $\langle v-v_c\rangle$---compare, for example, the blue/red curves to the combined black curve in Figure~\ref{fig:rhov_tail}, or, for a helpful visual aid, see maps of the two-dimensional projected $\langle v-v_c\rangle$ in Appendix~\ref{S:tail_speed_maps}.
-These maps show the reduction in $\sigma$ occurs for the same reason, though the lower dispersion in $\Etilde$ at late times (Figure~\ref{fig:tej_Etilde}) likely helps.
+Figure~\ref{fig:rhov_tail2}'s primary difference with respect to Figure~\ref{fig:rhov_tail} is that the amplitude in the $\langle v-v_c\rangle$ oscillations is ${\approx}2$ times higher while the dispersion $\sigma$ is ${\approx}3$ times lower.
+Eliminating the returning tail increases the former because there is no longer a returning flow opposing the outgoing tail (given our chosen viewpoint from the MW's center).
+That opposing flow significantly increases $\langle v-v_c\rangle$---compare, for example, the blue/red curves to the combined black curve in Figure~\ref{fig:rhov_tail}, or, for a helpful visual aid, see maps of the two-dimensional projected $\langle v-v_c\rangle$ in Appendix~\ref{S:tail_speed_maps}.
+These maps show that neglecting returning tails reduces $\sigma$ for the same reason, though the lower dispersion in $\Etilde$ at late times (Figure~\ref{fig:tej_Etilde}) likely helps.

+Unlike when including the returning tails in Figure~\ref{fig:rhov_tail}, neglecting the returning tails in Figure~\ref{fig:rhov_tail2} results in there being little difference in $\sigma$ between the tails at $t\in [11,13]\,\Gyr$ from the NCC'd GCs versus those from the CC'd GCs.
+This is because the NCC'd and CC'd GCs have more similar $\Etilde$ distributions at $t\in [11,13]\,\Gyr$ (unlike their $\Etilde$ distributions \textit{cumulatively}).
+In particular, looking back at Figure~\ref{fig:tej_Etilde} for that age range, we see that though the NCC'd GC still has more high-$\Etilde$ ejections from three-body binary formation (due to longer BH retention; W23), the CC'd GC now has significantly more high-$\Etilde$ ejections from binary--single and binary--binary interactions (due to the higher density after core collapse).
+As a result, the total number of high-$\Etilde$ escapers contributing to $\sigma$ within this age window is roughly equivalent between the NCC'd and CC'd GCs, leading to a similar $\Etilde$ distribution and $\sigma$ within the tidal tails.